 Appearance

-White dogwoods grow in a pleasing, rounded umbrella shape.
-Their tiered branches are slightly from their short trunk or several trunks.
-Their white “flowers” bloom from late March or April to May, and are actually bracts—modified leaves, with small blooms in the center.
+White dogwood trees are technically known as flowering dogwoods (Cornus florida), but most cultivars grow white blossoms.
+These trees tend to grow in a pleasing, rounded umbrella shape.
+Their white “flowers” bloom from late March or April to May, and are actually bracts—modified leaves with small blooms in the center.
+Wild flowering dogwoods produce white bracts, but some cultivars can produce bracts ranging from blush pink to red.
 In summer, these bracts give way to glossy green leaves.
 In fall, crimson red berries emerge and the leaves turn a red-purple shade.
 In winter, the focus is on the textured, silver bark.

 White dogwood trees grow to be 15–25 feet tall, with a spread of 20–25 feet.
 They grow at a slow-moderate rate of 1–2 feet per year.